Colin-b/layab/README.md

 <a href="https://pypi.org/project/layab/"><img alt="Number of downloads" src="https://img.shields.io/pypi/dm/layab"></a>
 </p>

-> This is an alpha version for the version 2 of layab.
-> Use with caution as it might still change.

 Layab stands for `Wonderful` in Somali and is also a shortcut for `Layabout` (aren't we all lazy).

-This package provides helper functions on top of [Starlette](https://www.starlette.io).
+This package provides functions and classes that can be used to facilitate the creation of APIs.

-If you were using layab 1.* (based on [Flask-RestPlus](https://github.com/noirbizarre/flask-restplus), a project that is now dead and will not be compatible starting with Python 3.9), please refer to the [Migration guide](#migration-guide).
+If you were using layab 1.* (based on [Flask-RestPlus](https://github.com/noirbizarre/flask-restplus), a project that is now dead and will not be compatible starting with Python 3.9), please refer to the [Migration guide](#migration-guide) as layab now advocate the use of [Starlette](https://www.starlette.io).

 We learned the heard way not to use a full featured framework such as Flask-RestPlus, this is why, starting with layab 2, focus will be on modularity,